qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 If you want to write documenation for Processing algorithm consider this guidelines:

+* don't overwrite existing help files by files from other sources (e.g. QGIS source tree or Processing-Help repository), this files have different formats
-* Processing algorithm help files are part of QGIS User Guide, so use same formatting as User Guide
+* Processing algorithm help files are part of QGIS User Guide, so use same formatting as User Guide and other documentation
 * avoid use "This algoritm does this and that..." as first sentence in algorithm description.
 Try to use more general words like in TauDEM or GRASS algoritms help
-* add images if needed
+* add images if needed.
+Use PNG format and follow general guidelines for documentation.
-* if necessary add section "See also" for links to additional information (e.g. publications or web-pages)
+* if necessary add links to additional information (e.g. publications or web-pages) to the "See also" section
-* give clear explanation for algorithm parameters and outputs (again GRASS and TauDEM if good examples), provide information about default values
+* give clear explanation for algorithm parameters and outputs (again GRASS and TauDEM are good examples).
-* don't edit parameter or output name.
+* don't edit parameter or output names.
 If you found typo or wrong spelling --- report this in bugracker, so developers can fix this in Processing code too
+* don't list availbale options in algortihm description, options already listed in parameter description.
+* don't add information vector geometry type in algorithm or parameter description without compelling reason as this information already available in parameter description